NixOS/nix.dev/source/tutorials/nix-language.md

 (names-values)=
 ## Names and values

-Values in Nix language can be primitive data types, lists, attribute sets, and functions.
+Values in the Nix language can be primitive data types, lists, attribute sets, and functions.

 We show primitve data types and lists as examples in the context of [attribute sets](attrset).
 Later in this section we cover special features of character strings: [file system paths](file-system-paths), [indented strings](indented-strings), and [antiquotation](antiquotation).